-MD LOGIC Methyl B12 is a form of the vitamin that's already in its active state, which makes it's more biologically available to your body.
-It's important for anyone with a methylation defect to take methyl B12 over any of the other forms of the vitamin.
+Methyl B-12 is a form of the vitamin that's already in its active state, which makes it more biologically available to your body.
+It's important for anyone with a methylation defect to take Methyl B-12 over any of the other forms of the vitamin.

-Long term deficiency of Vitamin B-12 can affect peripheral, spinal and cognitive nerve function, explained by methylcobalamin role in the synthesis of myelin sheath, the methylation of homocysteine and the production of various neurotransmitters, such as dopamine, norepinephrine and synephrine.
+Long-term deficiency of Vitamin B-12 can affect peripheral, spinal, and cognitive nerve function, explained by methylcobalamin's role in the synthesis of the myelin sheath, the methylation of homocysteine, and the production of various neurotransmitters, such as dopamine, norepinephrine, and synephrine.

 Red Blood Cell Formation

 In conjunction with Folate, Vitamin B-12 is essential for the synthesis of nucleic acids and DNA synthesis during cell proliferation during their differentiation.
 Insufficient B-12 levels can lead to impair cell formation and increased erythroblast cell death.

 Human research shows that Vitamin B-12 may play an important part in maintaining a healthy immune response.
 The research demonstrates that supplementation with Methylcobalamin with those who had inadequate B-12 levels had improved NK cell activity, and a more favorable CD4/CD8 ratio, suggesting a valuable role in cellular immunity.